hemio-ev/carnivora/docs/schemas/ssl.rst

        FROM ssl.active AS a
         LEFT JOIN ssl.cert AS c ON currently = c.id
         JOIN ssl.cert AS s ON subsequently = s.id
-        -- joins for renew interval
-        JOIN ssl.demand AS d ON demand_id = d.id
-        JOIN ssl.acme_ca AS ca ON acme_ca = ca.name
         WHERE
             currently IS NULL -- switch in any case if there is no cert OR